mahfuz195/cav_applicaiton_platform/README.md

-# Connected Autonomous Vehcile Application Development Platform
+# Connected Autonomous Vehcile Application Development Platform (CVDeP)
 ---

 This code repository is the sample application developmenet for CAV.